 - Growing in your compost may give you early warnings of serious problems.

 - Herbicides seem to start breaking down when you start growing in compost.
-If there are any herbicides, it’s best both to know before adding to your soil.
+If there are any herbicides, it’s best to know before adding the compost to your soil.
 Growing in your compost heap can also help break down the herbicides.

 - It forces you to give your compost more time to mature.